About This Book¶

 And if you make use of this work, the attribution should include the following information:

 Read the Book¶

 To track progress and receive notices about new versions, you can follow the project on Facebook and Twitter.
-To read a running commentary on how the Internet is evolving, follow the Systems Approach Blog.
+To read a running commentary on how the Internet is evolving, follow the Systems Approach on Substack.

 Releases and Editions¶

 We release ever-changing open source content rather than publish fixed books, although you can roughly equate v6.0 with a 6th Edition.
 Read the Preface to find out what’s new in this version.
 Note that Morgan Kaufmann (Elsevier) plans to publish a 6th edition of their textbook based on a fork of v6.0, but going forward, open source releases found here will not necessarily stay in sync with any future published editions.

 master contains a coherent and internally consistent

 version of the material.
 (If it were code, the book would build and

 run.)
 New content under development is checked into branches until it